ABOUT THE DIRECTOR

 J. Scott Lapp

 has been working in the theatre business for over 33 years performing in over 100 shows in and around San Diego County.
 He is an award-winning Director and Producer with over 130 productions under his belt, having worked across the United States as well as Internationally in London, Denmark, Japan and Canada.
 He is an alumnus of the Directors Lab West, a proud member of the SDC and a 2011 SDC Emerging Artist.
 He is the recipient of the 2022 Craig Noel Award for Outstanding Direction for his production of Witnesses.
-He is also the Artistic Director of CCAE Theatricals at The California Center for the Arts, Escondido.
+He is also the Artistic Director of CCAE Theatricals in Southern California.

-Recent directorial projects at CCAE Theatricals include the critically acclaimed hit, Once, and the world premiere of Witnesses that earned rave reviews from the San Diego Union Tribune, Broadwayworld, Times-Advocate of San Diego and more.
+Recent directorial projects include the world premiere of Bottle Shock!
+The Musical, the critically acclaimed hit, Once, and the world premiere of Witnesses that earned rave reviews from the San Diego Union Tribune, Broadwayworld, Times-Advocate of San Diego and more.
 Witnesses won the 2022 Craig Noel Award for Outstanding New Production.

 Associate/Assistant Directing credits include Broadway: Bonnie & Clyde; International: The Prince of Egypt (West End, Fredericia Teater); National Tour: Murder for Two, Xanadu (La Jolla Playhouse, National Tour); Off-Broadway: Murder For Two (New World Stages, Second Stage); Regional: The Prince of Egypt (TheatreWorks Silicon Valley), Rain (Old Globe), Disney’s The Hunchback of Notre Dame (Paper Mill Playhouse, La Jolla Playhouse), Into the Woods (Old Globe), Secondhand Lions (5th Ave), Somewhere in Time (PCS), Good People (Old Globe), A Room With A View (Old Globe), Somewhere (Old Globe), Bonnie & Clyde (NY Workshop, La Jolla Playhouse, Asolo Repertory), Limelight: The Story of Charlie Chaplin (La Jolla Playhouse), and workshops of The Prince of Egypt, Upstaged, The Hunchback of Notre Dame, Somewhere in Time, The John Birch Society Musical, Secondhand Lions, Leap of Faith, A Room With A View, Romy and Michelle’s High School Reunion, The Weathermen and Restoration.